Ellath3may0/one0938LearningBox/readme.md

 `*\TeamCode\src\main\java\org\firstinspires\ftc\teamcode` in your file manager.
 When you copy the package into that folder, it should appear in Android Studio.

+Note: When the package updates in Android Studio, it will begin to throw errors.
+Ignore this for now.

 Feel free to start looking through the learningToOpMode package where you'll start learning more about the inner-workings of programming your robots.